joseph-fj/micro-dark-theme/README.md

-find that its built-in colorschemes don't fullfil your syntax highlighting desires.. so I recommend you to try this dark theme which I have made using `.micro` files that is provided by micro editor.
+find that its built-in colorschemes don't fullfil your syntax highlighting desires.. so I recommend you to try this dark theme which I have made using `.micro` files that are provided by micro editor.
 ![Screenshot](https://i.stack.imgur.com/TIsKS.png)
 ## Setup
 First, navigate to ~/.config/micro/ directory and create